rogerlew/markdown-extract/README.md

 This section should be pulled out.
 ```

+`markdown-extract` plays nicely in pipelines: if you stream output into a
+command that closes the pipe early (for example `head`), the CLI will stop
+writing quietly instead of printing broken pipe errors.

 ## Installation

 If you've got Rust installed on your system, you can simply install